-As an author, I am the resultant force of the books I read.
+As an author, I am the resultant force of the books I read, of the places I visit.
 As a woman, I am the resultant force of the women who influenced my life – my mother, my grandmothers, my daughter, my girl friends, my female role models.
 As a human being, I am one of the forces shaping my children’s future; albeit a tiny one, I can point forward and upwards.

 Scientia potetia est.

 It was an honor to have my article on Why We Need Contemporary War Fiction Written by Women published on Books By Women:

 At some stage during my adult life, and this will astound my history teacher if she’d discover, I found myself fascinated by the thought of writing fiction inspired by contemporary events.